teleconsys/.github/profile/README.md

 <br>

 **dOra** is a distributed oracle for decentralized applications.
-It is able to work as an oracle for DLTs' Smart Contracts, but can also provide multi-party computation on its own.
+It can work as an oracle for DLTs' Smart Contracts but can also provide multi-party computation on its own.
 It also offers distributed storage as a feature.
 We released a simple [demo](https://github.com/teleconsys/dora-storage-demo)</a> to test the **dOra**'s oracle and storage features.

 <br>